Primer of Strong-Field Quantum Electrodynamics for Experimentalists: SFQED Environments

 \textbf{Ultra-Peripheral Collisions (UPCs):} Ultra-peripheral collisions occur when two heavy ions pass by each other at close distances but without direct nuclear contact, an interaction where field strengths can approach the Schwinger limit in the boosted frame.

-This typically happens at impact factor $b$ greater than twice the radius of the ions $b \geq 2r$, and includes that the Coulomb fields are boosted by the relativistic speeds of the particles, depicted in figure~\ref{fig:ucps}.
+This typically happens at impact factor $b$ greater than twice the radius of the ions $b \geq 2r$, and includes that the Coulomb fields are boosted by the relativistic speeds of the particles, depicted in Figure~\ref{fig:ucps}.
 This interaction is then dominated by QED, because the nuclear contributions are short-range, even for UPCs that involve only protons~\cite{Abramowicz:2021zja}.

 This strategy has been employed by experiments at the RHIC and the LHC using, for example, Pb+Pb scattering.
-This has led to the first measurements of both light-by-light scattering $\gamma\gamma \to \gamma\gamma$~\cite{ATLAS:2017fur} and linear Breit-Wheeler pair-creation~\cite{CMS:2024tfd, ATLAS:2017fur}.
+This has led to the first measurements of both light-by-light scattering $\gamma\gamma \to \gamma\gamma$~\cite{ATLAS:2017fur} and linear Breit--Wheeler pair creation~\cite{CMS:2024tfd, ATLAS:2017fur}.

 While the field strengths can be considered strong for both UPC measurements, leading order perturbation theory applies.
 This is because the higher the energy with which the fields of the UPCs collide, the shorter the duration of their overlap.
 Although the Coulomb fields are strong, the brief duration of their overlap effectively reduces their intensity, and perturbative approaches apply for low-intensity fields~\cite{Fedotov:2022ely}.
 In other words, even though $\chi_{e,\gamma}$ in these collisions exceeds unity, due to the short duration, $\xi < 1$~\cite{Gonoskov:2021hwf}.
 Therefore, these are experiments testing QED in strong fields, but not SFQED experiments.